Financial Support for Graduate Programs in Law

 For Canadian citizens and landed immigrants, grants from the Social Science and Humanities Research Council (SSHRC) are a prime source of aid.
-For more information, see the Social Science & Humanities Research Council page on the McGill Research Grants Office site, or go directly to the Government of Canada's SSHRC web site.
+For more information, go directly to the Government of Canada's SSHRC web site.

 Quebec Residents can also apply for a fellowship from the Fonds québécois de la recherche sur la société et la culture.